-Today is world animal day and this actually coincides with International Zookeeper Day.
+Today is World Animal Day and this actually coincides with International Zookeeper Day.
 Yes, it’s a thing and it’s celebrated by zookeepers all over the world.
 Not only is it a chance to revel in the joy of the animal kingdom but also to acknowledge the hard work and dedication of the zookeepers that care for them.
+We explore more in our latest blog.

 Wild Welfare works with a global collection of zookeepers who help inform our work and sometimes partner with us too.
 Our Partner for Animals project utilises the knowledge and expertise of zookeepers in some of the world’s leading zoos.
 We are hugely grateful for their advice and passion in helping us spur our projects forward in the places that need guidance the most.